wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development version - not yet released/supported =

+* TWEAK: Suppress a spurious 'insufficient visitors' warning for some sites with long-running backups

 = 1.7.35 - 2013/10/26 =

 * FIX: Fix potential problem whereby some tables could be missed from the backup on WPMU (WP multisite) installs.
 Strongly recommended that all WPMU users update and take a fresh backup.